cms-tau-pog/TauMLTools/README_adversarial.md

 python EventDrop.py --input_file="/home/russell/skimmed_tuples/MuTau_prod2018/DY_taus_skimmed_R6p26.root" --target_file="/home/russell/histograms/datacard_pt_2_inclusive_mt_2018_0p9VSjet.root" --target_histo="mt_inclusive/EMB" --n_tau=20000 --save_path="/home/russell/testingPR/testdrop.root"
 ```

-Straightforward $p_T$ reweighting for each MC event type should then be done, by assigning weights to events in each bin to match the counts in target histograms.
+Straightforward $p_T$ reweighting for each MC event type should then be done separately, by assigning weights to events in each bin to match the counts in target histograms.
 Weights for each bin should be stored as histograms in a ROOT file for generating tensorflow datasets in later steps.

 ### Mixing